 Getting a confession is never easy, and putting someone to death leaves room for lots of creativity.
 The following grisly torture methods and executions of the ancient world were designed to humiliate and dehumanize victims in their final moments.
+Although many of these methods have become known as medieval torture devices, likely due to associations with the Spanish Inquisition, their origins reach back to antiquity.
+No matter their era, these horrific devices were used to maim and kill untold victims.
 Which do you think is the most brutal?

 1. The Rack

 The victim’s ankles would be strapped to one end of this device, and his wrists to another.
 A mechanism was then cranked during the interrogation process, stretching the victim’s limbs.
 Bones and ligaments made startling sounds as the victim’s joints were dislocated until he either confessed or was torn apart.

 2. Judas Cradle

 Widely used during the Middle Ages in order to obtain confessions, the Judas Cradle was feared throughout Europe.
 A victim was strapped into restraints and lowered upon a chair with a pyramid-shaped seat.
 With each insertion the point of the “chair” slowly tore at the anus or vagina, often inducing septic shock or death by impalement.

 The closest thing to hell on earth may very well be the Brazen Bull.
 Cast in bronze to look exactly like a bull, the structure was complete with a door on the bull’s abdomen through which a victim was forced.
 Once inside, the door was locked, and the statue was heated like a hot pot on the stove until the person cooked to death.